JLany/GameOfLife-QT/README.md

 # GameOfLife-QT
-You don't know what Game of Life is?
+## You don't know what Game of Life is?
-See this:
+Visit:
 https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life